ChaosHour/go-create/README.md

   -show-user string
         Show grants for the specified username
   -u string
-        Username for the database connection
+        Username for the admin connection
 ```

 ## Examples: